 Have you ever dreamed about running off to the circus (or sending your kids!)
-We introduced you to Jennifer Richard and Circus Kazoo as our Mompreneur in May.
-She’s our guest librarian today to give you three books that inspired her in the circus arts.
-You may not be ready to walk on the tight rope or swing from the trapeze but you can imagine it while you sit back and enjoy these reads:
+We introduced you to Jennifer Richard and Circus Kazoo.
+Today Jennifer is our guest librarian to give you three books that inspired her in the circus arts.
+You may not be ready to walk on the tight rope or swing from the trapeze but you can imagine it while you sit back and enjoy these reads!

 I admire his willingness to be vulnerable and new to a skillset and share his growth with the rest of us.
 Duncan, a personal friend, sees the contemporary circus as evolving art and is pushing the circus community to grow, stretch, and explode.

 The extraordinary story of a young man’s plunge into the unique and wonderful world of the circus—taking readers deep into circus history and its renaissance as a contemporary art form, and behind the (tented) walls of France’s most prestigious circus school.
 When Duncan Wall visited his first nouveau cirque as a college student in Paris, everything about it—the monochromatic costumes, the acrobat singing Simon and Garfunkel, the juggler reciting Proust—was captivating.
 Soon he was waiting outside stage doors, eagerly chatting with the stars, and attending circuses two or three nights a week.
-So great was his enthusiasm that a year later he applied on a whim to the training program at the École Nationale des Arts du Cirque—and was, to his surprise, accepted.
+So great was his enthusiasm that a year later, he applied on a whim to the École Nationale des Arts du Cirque training program—and was, to his surprise, accepted.

 Dreams of the Solo Trapeze: Offstage with the Cirque du Soleil by Mark Schreiber

-Benefits of circus art, (inspired by Rick Davis, professional clown, circus director, &friend)
+(inspired by Rick Davis, professional clown, circus director, & friend)

 - Unlike competitive sports, the circus process is inherently cooperative.

-- Can be done anywhere; don’t have to assemble a team or have a playing field;
+- It can be done anywhere; you don’t have to assemble a team or have a playing field;

 - Inclusive; something for everyone, of any skill level;